El Cid ’The Lord’ – Medieval Castilian Leader Known For His Courage And Extraordinary Military Skills

 The Monument to the El Cid, Burgos (Castile and León, Spain), unveiled in 1955.
 Bronze equestrian statue - sculpted by Juan Cristóbal González Quesada (1897-1961).
 Image credit: ElCaminodeSantiago09, 2006 - CC BY-SA 2.0

 He didn't come from a wealthy or powerful family.
 His real name was Rodrigo Diaz, Count of Bivar.
-Later, he came to be known as El Cid from the Spanish Arabic as-sid, meaning 'The Lord'.
+Later, he became known as El Cid from the Spanish Arabic as-sid, meaning 'The Lord.'
 He was also known as El Campeador – 'The Champion' in Spain.

-Born in 1040 in Burgos, Spain, El Cid was a medieval Castilian military leader during the 11th century when the country was going through something of political turmoil.
+Born in 1040 in Burgos, Spain, El Cid was a medieval Castilian military leader during the 11th century, when the country was experiencing political turmoil.
 His country consisted of several provinces and kingdoms, the most powerful of which was the Castillo.

 Thanks to his courage and extraordinary military competence, the young Rodrigo established himself at the court of Ferdinand the Great.
-In good times, before King Ferdinand I died, his kingdom was divided among his five children, Sancho II was given Castile, and his brother became Alfonso VI of Leon.
+Before King Ferdinand I died in good times, his kingdom was divided among his five children.
+Sancho II was given Castile, and his brother became Alfonso VI of Leon.

 The oldest of them, Sancho II of León and Castile, ascended the throne and made Rodrigo Diaz of Bivar the commander of the Castilian army.